-The Outlander 8-Day Rail and Trail Journey from Manchester makes sure to bring you to the most recognisable locations from the TV series.
+The 8-day Lake District and Outlander Journey from Manchester makes sure to bring you to the most recognisable locations from the TV series.
 You’ll get to see the real-life settings that became Cranesmuir and 1940s Inverness.
 As well as the Newtonmore Highland Folk Museum, where the replica 18th-century village came in handy for shooting period scenes.
 You’ll also see memorials to the Jacobite Risings, like the Culloden battlefield, and the Glenfinnan Monument.

 And of course, no Outlander tour would be complete without visiting some castles.
 On this 8-day trip, you’ll stop at Castle Leod, Duone Castle, and Blackness Castle.
 All of which either feature in the TV series or inspired locations from the story.